-- Specify the position where the first event should be inserted by pressing the BAR, BEAT and CPT fields and entering the desired value for each unit using the DATA/ENTRY dial or the DEC/[INC buttons. - Press the EXECUTE field to confirm your settings and paste the new event(s).
+- Specify the position where the first event should be inserted by pressing the BAR, BEAT and CPT fields and entering the desired value for each unit using the DATA/ENTRY dial or the DECI/INC buttons. - Press the EXECUTE field to confirm your settings and paste the new event(s).
+Press CLOSE to close the pop-up window without applying your changes.